 Instructors can record Zoom meetings on their local machines or in the Zoom Cloud.
-Since Cloud recordings need to be uploaded to another platform (ReggieNet or Microsoft Stream) for distribution to students, it is strongly suggested that instructors choose local recording when possible.
+Since Cloud recordings need to be uploaded to Canvas Studio for distribution to students, it is strongly suggested that instructors choose local recording when possible.

 For more information on recording to both locally and to the cloud, see this comprehensive help desk article.

-Using ReggieNet is the best, most secure way to schedule online Zoom meetings with students.
-Instructors are encourages to avoid emailing or posting Zoom links outside of ReggieNet when possible.
+Using Canvas is the best, most secure way to schedule online Zoom meetings with students.
+Instructors are encouraged to avoid emailing or posting Zoom links outside of Canvas when possible.
 There are additional strategies and tools available to keep online learning spaces safe and welcoming: